Current Policy Projections

 In freight transport, the Heavy-Duty Vehicle National Program sets greenhouse gas emissions and fuel efficiency standards for heavy-duty vehicles, which the EPA estimates will reduce emissions by 200 MtCO2/year by 2050 (U.S. Environmental Protection Agency & U.S. National Highway Safety Administration, 2016).
 To be compatible with the Paris Agreement’s long-term goal, freight trucks need to be almost fully decarbonised by around 2050 (Climate Action Tracker, 2018).

-In 2017, direct greenhouse gas emissions from buildings accounted for 11% percent of total U.S. greenhouse gas emissions, with 6% from commercial buildings and 5% from residential (U.S. Environmental Protection Agency, 2019c).
-Direct GHG emissions in buildings have remained relatively constant in the last decades, increasing 3.4% between 1990-2017.
+In 2018, direct greenhouse gas emissions from buildings accounted for 12.2% percent of total U.S. greenhouse gas emissions, with 6.6% from commercial buildings and 5.6% from residential (U.S. Environmental Protection Agency, 2020b).
+Direct GHG emissions in buildings have remained relatively constant in the last decades, increasing 6% between 1990–2018.

 The US has numerous federal and state level policies in the building sector, primarily focused on energy efficiency.
 These policies include the National Appliance Energy Conservation Act of 1987, with appliance standards that were updated in 2015, and the Energy Policy Act of 1992 and 2005, which includes whole house efficiency minimums.
 The EPA runs the Energy Star program, which uses a voluntary labelling system to increase consumer awareness of energy efficiency (U.S. Environmental Protection Agency and U.S. Department of Energy, 2019).

 In September 2019, the government adopted a rule that repeals the Energy Conservation Standards for General Service Lamps, which sets energy-efficiency requirements for lightbulbs (U.S. Department of Energy, 2019).
-With this, it is withdrawing one of the last rules established by the previous administration that revised the definitions of general service lamps to set stricter efficiency standards for residential and commercial lightbulbs and which were to come into effect in 2020 (U.S. Department of Energy, 2017).
+With this, it withdrew one of the last rules established by the previous administration that revised the definitions of general service lamps to set stricter efficiency standards for residential and commercial lightbulbs and which were to come into effect in 2020 (U.S. Department of Energy, 2017).
 CAT calculations indicate that this could result in an increase of 94 MtCO2e/yr between 2020–2028.
 The policy rollback does not have an effect in 2030 since it only postpones the development of efficient lightbulbs.
-The impact on emissions increase is reflected in 2019 CAT projections of current policies.
+The impact on emissions increase is reflected in post‑COVID‑19 current policy projections.

-GHG emissions from the agriculture sector accounted for 9% of national emissions, which have increased by about 9% percent since 1990 (U.S. Environmental Protection Agency, 2019c).
+GHG emissions from the agriculture sector accounted for 9% of national emissions, which have increased by about 9% percent since 1990 (U.S. Environmental Protection Agency, 2020b).

 The US Department of Agriculture (USDA)’s “Building Blocks for Climate Smart Agriculture & Forestry” foresees a set of voluntary activities involving farmers and companies (U.S. Department of Agriculture, 2015).
 The measures target reductions in emissions from agriculture (e.g. improved fertiliser use and other agricultural practices, avoiding methane from livestock) and land use and forestry (e.g. improved soil management, avoid deforestation and reforestation).

 In October 2019, the government proposed reversing a long-standing rule that limits logging in the largest national forest, Alaska’s Tongass National Forest (U.S. Department of Agriculture, 2019).
 The proposed rule would open up nearly half of the 16.7 million-acre Tongass National Forest to logging, reducing the sinks from forestry and land use.
-A final rule is not expected until June 2020.
+A final rule is not expected until the second half of 2020.

 The EPA finalised standards to reduce methane emissions from new, modified, and reconstructed municipal solid waste landfills in 2016.
 In August 2019, the EPA passed a rule to amend the standards, postpone the compliance period, and postpone the due date for state plans to limit methane emissions from landfills (U.S. Environmental Protection Agency, 2019a).
 This could mean increased emissions from landfills in the future.